How to Merge PDF Files

 Merge and Download

 Click the "Merge PDFs" button.
-Our efficient WebAssembly engine will stitch your documents together instantly.
+The in-browser engine will stitch your documents together instantly.
 Once complete, a "Download" button will appear.
 Save your new file to your device!

 Why Client-Side Merging is Safer